sunjh22/CNVPipe/README.md

 How to install and use it in snakemake?
 Or I need to write a simplified version in Python by myself.
 Or I need to find another tool that was implemented in Python.
+Directly download in R script if not installed.

 Run CNVfilteR:
 1. load cnv file